Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/non-trivial-macros.md

 [s]: https://docs.rs/static_assertions
 {{% /notice %}}

-The key bits to look out for:
+The key bits to look out for in thiserror message:

 > the trait bound `std::boxed::Box<dyn DigitalInput>: DigitalInput` is not satisfied